prasadnarwadkar/AutotaskWebAPI/docs/index.md

 - Assigned to GNOC	16

 ###### URL
-HTTP GET to {base url}/api/ticket/GetByAccountIdAndStatus?accountId={}&status={}.
+HTTP GET to {base url}/api/ticket/GetByAccountIdAndStatus/{}/{}.
-For example, {base url}/api/ticket/GetByAccountIdAndStatus?accountId=12345678&status=8 returns all tickets with account id 12345678 and status as 8 (In Progress).
+For example, {base url}/api/ticket/GetByAccountIdAndStatus/12345678/8 returns all tickets with account id 12345678 and status as 8 (In Progress).

-## Querying Ticket notes in Autotask

-Base url: http://localhost:{port number} or if you deploy it to IIS, it is http://localhost/{appname}
-You can query ticket notes by note id.
-This query returns a note matching the given id.

-HTTP GET {base url}/api/note/GetById?id={note id in AT}

-You can also query ticket notes by ticket id.
-This query returns all notes added to the given ticket.

-HTTP GET {base url}/api/note/GetByTicketId?ticketId={ticket_id}

-## Posting a ticket note for a ticket is simpler
+## Example: Posting a ticket note for a ticket

 HTTP POST to {base url}/api/note/post with the following body.
 Of course, the content type is application/json.